canonical/real-time-ubuntu-docs/docs/how-to/cpu-boot-configs.rst

 balancing and scheduling algorithms.
 You can isolate CPUs, so tasks won't be assigned to them by those algorithms.

-To isolate CPUs from the general SMP scheduler, use the boot parameter:
+To isolate CPUs from the general SMP scheduler, use the kernel command-line
+parameter:

 ``isolcpus=<CPU list>``